deartc/Quality-Project-Teresa-Hawkins/README.md

 Test 	Steps

 1. Navigate to http://verizon.com
-Step one is the HTML/CSS Validation was checked by the HTML Validator extension for Chrome.
+Step one is check with the HTML Validator extension for Chrome.
 Step two, it noted if there were any problems.
 Step three, the possible problems would be noted.

 2. Enter Userid & Password,